sstadt/character-tracker/README.md

 # Characters

 Feel free to add anything to this list you would like to, anything you think would be appropriate to doing a capabilities demo for an ARM proposal.
 I added this stuff to get a good base for a few modules; dice roller, create, and edit.
 We can use components/modules to roll dice, add/update characters, and keep track of character data.
-I'll get require in asap and we can use modules and ko components interchangeably.
+I've got require in so we can use modules and ko components interchangeably.

 ## statistics